 What to Do After Forgetting a Creditor

 If you’ve already reached discharge and receive a collection notice from a creditor that was left out of your bankruptcy, contact your bankruptcy attorney immediately.
-She can help you determine whether or not the creditor has the right to collect based on the type of bankruptcy you filed.
-If the creditor is unsecured and you filed a no asset Chapter 7 bankruptcy, she can help you officially inform the creditor that the debt has been discharged.
-Otherwise, she can help you determine if any other factors, such as the statute of limitations, affect your responsibility for the debt.
+They can help you determine whether or not the creditor has the right to collect based on the type of bankruptcy you filed.
+If the creditor is unsecured and you filed a no asset Chapter 7 bankruptcy, they can help you officially inform the creditor that the debt has been discharged.
+Otherwise, they can help you determine if any other factors, such as the statute of limitations, affect your responsibility for the debt.
 Regardless of whether the case is open or closed, contact your attorney with this information as soon as you become aware of it.

 It’s important to contact your attorney as soon as you remember a creditor was left out.
 Willfully leaving a creditor out of your filing is a form of perjury, which is a felony, and can leave you open to criminal charges and dismissal of your bankruptcy case.